shivampip/blog/_posts/stories/2020-03-25-the-corona-pendemic.md

 You can master any non-physical learnable skill sitting at your room.
 All you need is a laptop/mobile and internet connection.

-There are so many online courses available (free and paid) which starts from zero and by the end makes you hero in that skill.
+There are so many online courses available (free and paid) that start from zero and by the end make you a hero in that skill.
 Take a course that interests you. you can even learn some mysterious skills like [Lucid Dreaming](https://www.udemy.com/topic/lucid-dreaming/){:target="_blank"}

 #### Resources
 * [Udemy](https://www.udemy.com/){:target="_blank"}- quality courses at low cost (₹399/-)